 From Sparta and Mystras to Monemvasia and Mani

-The region of Lakonia is located in the South-Eastern Peloponnese and it is highly privileged to have the cities of Monemvasia and the whole district of Mani into its borders.
+The region of Lakonia is located in the South-Eastern Peloponnese and it is highly privileged to have the cities of Monemvasia and the biggest part of Mani district into its borders.
 Lakonia is a peninsula full of sights, monuments, and places of a great interest, so you probably need at least 2 days to travel between villages, cities and all the other attractions.

 On the first day begin your journey from the capital of Laconia, Sparta.
 To load some extra strength have a coffee at a traditional “kafeneio”, which is simply the coffee shop in Greece and ask for something local for food like an omelet or another dish.
 This legendary city in the ancient times used to be a city-state and not just another city of Greece.
 Huge enemy of Athens, Sparta was the city that gave birth to many mythical and mighty heroes and played a tremendously big role to the political situation in Greece.